Undistraction/gatsby-starter-skeleton/demo/content/articles/images/index.md

 # Responsive Images

 Use images in your markdown and they will be made responsive.
-Just refer to them by their filepath, relative to the markdown document.
+Just refer to them by their file-path, relative to the markdown document.
 For example if you have a directory called `images` in the same directory as your main markdown file you can display an image like this: